AlekSkyHigh/Finance-TVM-Calculator/README.md

 ### Input Values
 There are five input fields that you will need to fill out to perform a calculation.
 They are:

 - Present Value Field - This field represents the initial investment or loan amount.
-Enter the known value of the present value or calculate it if you have the necessary information.
+Enter the known value of the present value as a negative number or calculate it if you have the necessary information.

 - Payment Field - This field represents the annuity payment or regular cash flow.
-Enter the known value of the payment or calculate it if you have the necessary information.
+Enter the known value of the payment as a negative number or calculate it if you have the necessary information.

 - Future Value Field - This field represents the future value of an investment or loan at a specific point in time.
 Enter the known value of the future value or calculate it if you have the necessary information.